sabarieshkarthic/SupplyChain/README.md

 # Supply Chain Management System

-This is a Flask-based web application for managing a supply chain, allowing dealers to place orders and employees to manage inventory restocking.
-The application integrates with a MySQL database and uses geospatial data for distance calculations and optimizing transportation cost.
+This is a Flask-based logistics platform enabling dealers to sign up, browse stock, place multi-item orders, and track shipments, while employees manage real-time restocking.
+Designed a 15-table MySQL schema with stored procedures and triggers to automate inventory, orders, shipments, and delivery routes.
+Integrated geospatial distance calculations with the
+A* Algorithm, a tiered transportation pricing model, and optimized order-splitting logic to minimize costs.

 ## Features